 There’s no getting around the fact that site migrations can be a harrowing experience if details both large and small are not taken care of first.
-Whether a site is moving to a new content management system or an entirely new domain name, migrating a site requires careful consideration to avoid harming its SEO.
+Whether a site is moving to a new content management system or an entirely new domain name, migrating a site requires a carefully considered SEO migration plan to avoid doing harm.

 While those technical issues have the highest priority, there’s one more thing you need to keep in mind: how does the migration affect your backlink profile?